ava11235/ava11235.github.io/_posts/2025-09-30-ai-agents-explained.md

-*Ane xploration of the difference between generative AI and AI agents through a real-world weather chatbot built on AWS*
+*An exploration of the difference between generative AI and AI agents through a real-world weather chatbot built on AWS*

 [See a Demo of the Weather AI Chatbot](https://youtu.be/1SSygQFZsQA)